-The second step is to sit with those thoughts and emotions.
-This may be difficult for many and some may even feel overwhelmed.
-It is imperative to be honest during this step; however, make sure you have a solid support system in place in case you begin to feel too overwhelmed.
+The second step is to sit with your BET or BETS (mindfully note without judgment).
+This may be difficult for you and you may even feel overwhelmed.
+It is important to be honest during this step; however, please make sure you have a solid support system in place in case you begin to feel too overwhelmed.

 - What thoughts dominate and what emotions are you feeling?